GoGang/RetourDExperience/readme.md

 - Absence volontaire de package manager natif

-- `go get` clone le last commit des repo GitHub, Bitbucket, Google code
+- `go get` clone le dernier commit des repo GitHub, Bitbucket, Google code

 - "There is no need for a central archive of every version of every Go library ever released.
 Dependencies may move or disappear in the world outside your project.
 Versioning is a source of significant complexity, especially in large code bases" (Golang FAQ)